 Certain non-U.S. financial institutions must comply with information reporting requirements or certification requirements in respect of their direct and indirect United States shareholders and/or United States accountholders to avoid becoming subject to withholding on certain payments, either by reporting such information directly to the IRS or, in some cases, such as in the case of New Zealand institutions and branches, by reporting such information to their local revenue authority for it to forward to the IRS.
 The Issuers and other non-U.S. financial institutions may accordingly be required to report information regarding the Holder of Notes and to withhold on a portion of payments under the Notes to certain Holders that fail to comply with the relevant information reporting requirements (or hold Notes directly or indirectly through certain non-compliant intermediaries).
-However, such withholding would generally not apply to payments made before January 1, 2019.
-Moreover, such withholding would only apply to Notes issued at least six months after the date on which final regulations implementing such rules are enacted.
+However, such withholding would only apply to Notes issued at least six months after the date on which final regulations implementing such rules are enacted.
 Holders are urged to consult their own tax advisors and any banks or brokers through which they will hold Notes as to the consequences (if any) of these rules to them.

-United States alien Holders
+Non-United States Holders

-This subsection describes the tax consequences to a United States alien Holder.
-You are a United States alien Holder if you are a beneficial owner of a Note and you are, for United States federal income tax purposes:
+This subsection describes the tax consequences to a Non-United States Holder.
+You are a Non-United States Holder if you are a beneficial owner of a Note and you are, for United States federal income tax purposes: